Lin Jiamei: Career

 Lin graduated from Tong De Medical College in 1949.
 Until the 1980s, she held positions as a pediatrician at the Hubei Provincial Hospital, the vice-president of the Wuhan Women and Children's Health Institute, a committee member on the State Council Family Planning Commission, and chief of the Women and Children's Health Bureau in the Ministry of Health.
 Lin was a representative at the 4th, 5th and 6th National People's Congresses.
 She was also a committee member on the 7th and 8th CPPCCs, in addition to being the deputy head of the 8th CPPCC Committee for Science, Education, Culture, Health and Sports.
 As of 2015, Lin reportedly serves as the president of the Chinese Association for Female Doctors, as well as a consultant to the Chinese Children's Development Center.

 Spouse of the president

 Lin, like other Chinese president's spouse, did not often appear in public, but accompanied her husband when he met with foreign leaders, both in Beijing and abroad.
 She became close with her contemporary, U.S. First Lady Nancy Reagan.
-Lin accompanied Li Xiannian to the USA during the first official visit of President of the People's Republic of China in July 1985.
+Lin accompanied Li Xiannian to the USA during the first official visit of President of China in July 1985.
 From 1984, Lin served as the deputy president of the China Medical Committee, as well as bureau chief of the Women and Children's Department of the Ministry of Health.